Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-and 55km to the north-east of Hongkong.
-The experiment aims at determining the reactor mixing angle parameter $\theta_{13}$.\\There are three kinds of detectors in every experimental hall-- the ADs, the water \~{C}erenkov detectors and the RPC detectors.
-In total, there are 8 110tons ADs, 3 water pools filled with a total of 4400tons of purified water, and three arrays of RPCs covering a total of $800m^{2}$\cite{an2012side}.\\Each AD has three nested cylindrical volumes separated by concentric acrylic vessels.
-The ouermost vessel is constructed of stainless steel known as SSV.\\In March 2012, Daya Bay collaboration announced the observation of non zero value of $\sin^{2}\theta_{13}$.
-Recently, they found the oscillation parameters\cite{leitner2017recent} to be,
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} Daya bay, China \task \textbf{Period:} 2011-\textit{present} \task \textbf{Type:} $\bar{\nu}_{e}$ (disappearance) \task \textbf{Detection Technique:} Scintillation \end{tasks} The Daya Bay\cite{cao2016overview,kim2013reactor} nuclear power complex is located on the southern coast of China, approximately 55km to the north-east of Hongkong.
+The experiment primarily aims at determining the reactor mixing angle parameter $\theta_{13}$.
+The layout of the Daya Bay experiment is depicted in Figure \ref{Fig.16}.\\The anti-neutrinos are generated by six nuclear reactors, producing a total of 2.9GW of thermal power, deployed in two near underground experimental halls (EHs) with baselines of 560m and 600m and one far underground EH with baseline of 1640m\cite{an2017improved}.
+There are three kinds of detectors in every experimental hall-- the Anti-neutrino Detectors(ADs), the water \~{C}erenkov detectors and the RPC detectors.
+In total, there are eight 110tons ADs, 3 water pools filled with a total of 4400tons of purified water, and three arrays of RPCs covering a total of $800m^{2}$\cite{an2012side}.
+Each AD has three nested cylindrical volumes separated by concentric acrylic vessels.
+The ouermost vessel is constructed of stainless steel known as SSV.\\In March 2012, Daya Bay collaboration announced the observation of non-zero value of $\sin^{2}\theta_{13}$ with a significance of 5.2$\sigma$\cite{an2012observation}.
+Recently in April 2017, the Daya Bay experiment measured the rate and energy spectrum of electron antineutrinos emitted by the six reactors.
+Combining 217 days of data collected using six antineutrino detectors with 1013 days of data using eight detectors, a total of $2.5\times10^6$ electron anti-neutrino inverse beta-decay interactions were observed\cite{an2017measurement}.
+The oscillation parameters\cite{an2017measurement} are found to be,